musikele/musikele.github.io/_posts/2019-11-21-thinking-about-your-customer-like-a-ceo.md

   care about them?
 Here''s an interesting insight of my work experience. '

 ---
-but do we reallyToday I'll talk about Michele-on-the-job.
+Today I'll talk about Michele-on-the-job.

 Some time ago I jumped on a brand new job, a _service oriented_ one, where we had many customers and we offered a **product as a service**.